 A number of the Company's accounting policies and disclosures require the determination of fair values, for both financial and non-financial assets and liabilities.
-Fair values have been determined for disclosure purposes.
+Fair values have been determined for disclosure and for measurement purposes.

 Fair values are categorized into different levels in a fair value hierarchy based on the inputs used in the valuation techniques as follows: